brentmac94/ISQA-3420-A1/UseCases.md

 <br> <br>
-##Title: Determine Policies for Corresponding Software Packages## -- Don't connect this use case with the Update part.
-Just use this use case to retrieve policy information
+##Title: Determine Policies for Corresponding Software Packages##

 **Primary Actor:** Corporate Manager

 **Goal in Context:** The Corporate Manager is able to determine Open Soure Software Package Policies from provided project information.
 With this, the Coporate Manager can recieve and update current policy documents.

 **Stakeholders:**
-  - Coroporate Manager: To request, recieve and update software package policy information.
+  - Coroporate Manager: To retrieve and update software package policy information.
-  - Coroprate Developer: To request and recieve associated software policies
+  - Coroprate Developer: To request and retrieve associated software policies

 **Preconditions:**
   - Relevant file/package information is in the Software Package License and Vulnerability Policy database
   - Software Package Info Database and NIST Vulnerability Database is up and running
   - FOSSology is up and runnning

 **Main Success Scenario:** Corporate Manager recieves associated policy for corresponding software based on corresponding request.
-Policy document is updated.

 **Failed End Conditions:** Corporate Manager receives inaccurate or corrupt software package policy.

-**Trigger:** Corporate Manager is able to update policy document for corresponding software package.
+**Trigger:** Corporate Manager request and retrieves accurate policy information.